 Generator

-The Generator is a component in GAN that takes in noise which by definition is Gaussian distribution and yields samples similar to the original dataset.
-As GANs have evolved over the years they have adopted the use of CNNs which is quite prominent in computer vision tasks.
+The Generator is a component in GAN that takes in noise, which by definition follows a Gaussian distribution, and yields samples similar to the original dataset.
+As GANs have evolved over the years, they have adopted the use of CNNs, which is quite prominent in computer vision tasks.
 But for simplicity, we will define it with just linear functions using Pytorch.

 class Generator(nn.Module):